jnyaanga/joynyaanga/content/authors/admin/_index.md

 title: Joy Nyaanga
 ---
 I completed my PhD at **Northwestern University** studying the impact of genetic diversity on animal growth and development.
-Now, I work as a Senior Bioinformatician at **Lurie Children's Hospital of Chicago** supporting clinical and research analysis needs.
+Now, I work as a Senior Bioinformatician at **Lurie Children's Hospital of Chicago** performing clinical and research bioinformatic analysis.
 My professional interests lie in leveraging analytical thinking and reproducible programming to solve complex problems.

 Throughout my PhD I was an avid user of the R programming language.
 I used R in all aspects of my research from performing statistical analyses, creating detailed visualizations, to generating comprehensive reports.
-Now, I use bash and Nextflow extensively to organize and analyze genomic data.
+Now, I use bash and Nextflow extensively to build and maintain pipelines that organize and analyze genomic data.
-When I'm not coding I enjoy all forms of fiction, and exploring the gorgeous city of Chicago.

 Welcome to my [blogdown](https://github.com/rstudio/blogdown)-powered website!
-I'm hoping to share more about my research, exciting projects I've been a part of, and any useful tidbits I come across.
 Please have a look around!

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/Nyaangsa_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.